-I had intended to look at all aspects of sustainable ethical groceries in this post but there would just be too much to go through so I’m limiting this section on grocery shopping to packaging only.
+I had intended to look at all aspects of sustainable ethical groceries in this article but there would just be too much to go through so I’m limiting this section on grocery shopping to packaging only.
 You can read up on the sustainability and ethics of food here and avoiding food waste with menu planning here.
 I’ve also written about the carbon footprint of meat and dairy here.

 Zero Waste food shopping is possible to achieve in some parts of Ireland, especially if you’re flexible with what you eat.
-My family is not flexible about what they eat (see previous post) and so a low waste food shop is the best I can achieve.
+My family is not flexible about what they eat (see previous article) and so a low waste food shop is the best I can achieve.
 Here are my guidelines for low-waste food shopping in Ireland.

 - Cook as much as you can from scratch.
 Not only does this help to reduce packaging and cost less, you know exactly what you’re eating.